breakintoprogram/agon-vdp/README.md

 ### Building

-The ESP32 is programmed via the USB connector at the top of the board using the standard Arduino IDE.
-I’m currently using version 1.8.19.
+The ESP32 is programmed via the USB connector at the top of the board using the Arduino IDE.
+It has been tested on version 1.8.19 and the latest 2.0.4.

 #### Arduino IDE settings